-To be admitted as a degree-seeking student in a graduate program at Norfolk State University, a student must hold a baccalaureate degree from an accredited institution with a minimum overall grade point average of 2.5.
-Higher grade point averages may be required for admission to particular graduate degree programs.
+To be admitted as a degree-seeking student in a graduate program at Norfolk State University, a student must hold a baccalaureate degree from an accredited institution and meet the admission criteria.

 Admission is granted for a specified semester and program.
 A student may not transfer his or her admission status to another graduate degree program.
 If a student wishes to enroll in a different degree program, the student must submit a new application for admission and be formally admitted to a new program in a subsequent semester.